turbulenz/turbulenz_engine/docs/source/jslibrary_api/particleemitter_api.rst

     The minimum life time of the emitted particles.

 ``lifeTimeMax`` (Default `1`)
     The maximum life time of the emitted particles.
-The actual life time varies uniformnly between the min and max values.
+The actual life time varies uniformly between the min and max values.

 ``userData`` (Default `0`)
     The `userData` applied when creating particles from this emitter.